No items found.

 Look to character archetypes

-It might sound counterintuitive to the writer keen to create unique and memorable characters, but archetypes can spark inspiration.
+It might sound counterintuitive to the writer who is keen to create unique and memorable characters, but archetypes can spark inspiration.

-Think about how a character does or doesn’t reflect different archetypes’ traits, and whether they serve similar functions.
+Think about how a character does or doesn’t reflect the traits of different archetypes, and whether they serve similar functions.
 After all, these are the elemental building blocks of some of mankind’s most enduring stories!

 Some archetypes you might consider include: